aragon/developer-portal/docs/subgraph/index.md

 ## Playground

-We encourage users to test the [Aragon subgraph-satsuma playground](https://subgraph.satsuma-prod.com/aragon/osx-mainnet/playground) to fully understand what information is available and how to access it..
+We encourage users to test the [Aragon subgraph-satsuma playground](https://subgraph.satsuma-prod.com/aragon/osx-mainnet/playground) to fully understand what information is available and how to access it.

 Query examples to illustrate how information can be queried are provided in the [Query Examples site](./01-queryExample/index.md).